Habropoda laboriosa: Body plan and anatomy

 H. laboriosa is composed of three major segments.
-The head, thorax, and abdomen each have additional segmentation as do those of all members of the family Apidae.
 The head contains the sensory organs that include the antennae, eyes, mouth, and other internal structures that help respond to their surroundings.
 The thorax contains the muscles and wings that help it travel and allow it to fly.
 They have two pairs of wings and three pairs of legs.
 Each pair of legs has a special function, so they are able to adapt and be versatile.
 On one pair of legs, there are claws at the end that help them latch on to rough surfaces such as tree trunks.
 Another pair of legs have arolia, which are soft pads that allow bees to walk on smooth surfaces such as grass and flower pedals.
 On the tibia of the hind leg, there is a corbicula, which can be referred to as a pollen basket that is concave to allow it carry pollen grains while in flight.
 There are two sets of flight muscles that the bee uses to navigate through flight, and they are referred to as the longitudinal and vertical flight muscles.
 The abdomen contains the wax scales, digestive tract, reproductive system and the sting.

 Bees also have an exoskeleton which is composed of chitin that helps protect the internal organs, provide structure, and stops the organism from losing water or desiccation.
 This is possible because of the waxy layer the bee has that keeps the water from leaving their bodies.
 This exoskeleton also prevents the bees from growing continuously.
 In order for bees to grow, they need to shed or molt their exoskeleton.
 Bees in the larval stages shed their exoskeleton and increases in size periodically.
 However, bees in the adult stage stay the same size and do not grow any bigger.